 Does a Theft Case Warrant a Defense Attorney?

 Although a minor theft charge may not seem like an issue that requires a defense attorney, it is important to realize that even seemingly minor theft charges can lead to long-term penalties that can impact a person’s life for years to come.
-A criminal defense attorney can potentially argue down the charges and secure lighter sentencing in some cases or prove mistaken identity or major procedural errors on the prosecution’s part.
+A Glendale theft attorney can potentially argue down the charges and secure lighter sentencing in some cases or prove mistaken identity or major procedural errors on the prosecution’s part.

 The more expensive the stolen property in question, the more severe the penalties will be for a conviction.
-If there are any extenuating circumstances that establish the accused’s innocence, his or her criminal defense attorney will bring them to light and help secure reduced sentencing or acquittal.
+If there are any extenuating circumstances that establish the accused’s innocence, his or her Glendale theft defense lawyer will bring them to light and help secure reduced sentencing or acquittal.
 A private defense firm like the Stewart Law Group can provide a much higher degree of personalized representation than a public defender.
 Although most public defenders are great attorneys, they typically handle many cases at once and do not have the same amount of resources and professional connections as a private defense firm.

-Theft Charges and Penalties in Arizona
+Theft Charges and Penalties in Glendale, Arizona

 The state of Arizona penalizes theft convictions based on the value of the stolen property.